asvarvara/MitSorter/README.md

 ##  📌  Additional info

 MitSorter has been tested on an HPC Cluster platform and requires GPU usage as the first step of the pipeline is the basecalling with [dorado](https://github.com/nanoporetech/dorado).
-We strongly recommend launching one sample at a time, though it is possible to parallelize the workflow by simply specifying two different samples in a list in the *config.yaml* file.
+We strongly recommend launching one sample at a time, though it is possible to parallelize the workflow by simply specifying two different samples in a list in the *config.yaml* file (e.g. samples = ["HG002", "HG003"].
 <br/>

 Recommended requirements (one sample):